FraSoro/preprocessing_mawilab/README.md

 # preprocessing_mawilab

-Scripts for hive upload, table initialization and feature extraction from MAWILAB traces
+Scripts for hive upload, table initialization and feature extraction from MAWILAB traces.